rudybrian/PID_Fan_Control/README.md

 * Requires WiringPi2-Python (https://github.com/Gadgetoid/WiringPi2-Python)
 * The user executing this script must be added to the video and spi groups to have sufficient privileges to run
 * The temperature is actually coming from the GPU, but the GPI and CPU temps should be roughly the same
-* The PiFace ULN2803A is only capable of driving 500mA max across all outputs, so if you need to drive a high power fan, appropriate drive circuitry must be added to the output
+* The PiFace ULN2803A is only capable of driving 500mA max on each output, so if you need to drive a high power fan, appropriate drive circuitry must be added to the output
 * If driving a two or three wire 12V fan directly from a PiFace output, you will need to remove jumpers 4,5,6 and 7 or you risk damaging your PiFace.
 You will also need to use a snubber diode across the fan motor's windings to prevent inductive kickback from causing problems.
 If driving a four wire (PWM) fan, the current source only needs to supply 5mA, can use 5V, does not require a snubber diode or the removal of jumpers 4-7.